AdaptiveMotorControlLab/CellSeg3D/docs/source/guides/inference_module_guide.rst

 * **Computing objects statistics** :

-  You can choose to compute various stats from the labels and save them to a .csv for later use.
+  You can choose to compute various stats from the labels and save them to a **`.csv`** file for later use.
+  Statistics include individual object details and general metrics.
-  This includes, for each object :
+  For each object :

   * Object volume (pixels)
   * :math:`X,Y,Z` coordinates of the centroid
   * Sphericity

-  And more general statistics :
+  Metrics :

   * Image size
   * Total image volume (pixels)